Jorge Soler Player Props: Marlins vs. Mets

 Mets Pitching Rankings

-- The 9.2 strikeouts per nine innings compiled by the Mets pitching staff ranks eighth in the league.
+- The Mets pitching staff ranks 11th in MLB with a collective 8.9 strikeouts per nine innings.

-- The Mets' 5.19 team ERA ranks 22nd across all MLB pitching staffs.
+- The Mets have a 4.90 team ERA that ranks 18th among all MLB pitching staffs.

-- Megill (1-0) gets the starting nod for the Mets, his second of the season.
+- Senga (1-0) takes the mound for the Mets to make his second start this season.

-- In his last appearance on Saturday, the righty tossed five innings against the Miami Marlins, giving up two earned runs while surrendering six hits.
+- The right-hander last appeared on Sunday against the Miami Marlins, when he threw 5 1/3 innings, allowing one earned run while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.